ynishiza/ynishiza.github.io/docs/notes.md

 ---

 # About

-These are personal notes which directly mirror how knowledge is structured in my mind, which in turn is based on a structuring I have converged to over the years in pursuit of optimality, and will ever be in pursuit.
+These are personal notes which I create when trying to learn something new i.e. as a method to determine the most natural place for a new thing among the existing things in my consciousness, in order that it may eventually merged with the rest.
+Typically, this involves identifying a structure in itself, so that it may be naturally related to and thus find an optimal fit among other existing structures in my consciousness.
+In short, it is like trying to determine the right place for a new puzzle piece (albeit the piece itself may be malleable).

+As a result, it can also be said conversely, that these notes in turn directly represent how knowledge is organized and appear to me in my consciousness. i.e. that these notes are a direct reflection of my mind.

-Hence, while it would of course be a pleasure if another may find utility in it, please note that these notes are not for that purpose.
+Hence, while it would of course be a pleasure if another being also discovers some utility in it, please note that these notes were not intended for that purpose.
-In particular, it does not necessarily correspond to the structuring of the same knowledge in another's mind, or that it is also an optimal structuring for another.
+In particular, it does not necessarily correspond to the structuring of the same knowledge in another's mind, or that it is in an optimal form for another nor another usage.

 # Contents